Met issues thunderstorm, rainfall alert for nine Odisha dists - Pragativadi: Leading Odia Dailly

 Met issues thunderstorm, rainfall alert for nine Odisha dists

-The Met office has sounded alert for Nuapada, Bolangir, Sonepur, Boudh, Bargarh, Angul, Nayagarh, Dhenkanal and Keonjhar districts.
+The Met office has sounded alert for Nabarangpur, Koraput, Ganjam, Gajapati, Nayagarh, Angul, Deongarh, Keonjhar and Mayurbhanj districts.

-“Moderate thunderstorm, lightning and light rainfall with gusty wind speed reaching 30 to 40 KMPH likely to occur at or two places over some parts of these districts between 8 pm and 11 pm today,” latest IMD bulletin said.
+“Moderate thunderstorm and lightning with light rainfall likely to occur at one or two places over these districts between 3.45 pm and 6.45 pm,” the latest IMD bulletin said.

-Thunderstorm with lightning, rain and gusty wind up to 40 kmph will occur in the areas Hindol-Odapada-Dhenkanal of Dhenkanal district between 09.45 PM and 10.45 PM today, Narasinghapur-Tigiria-Badamba-Athagarh-Cuttack-Banki-Dampada-Barang-Cuttack Sadar of Cuttack district between 09.45 PM and 11 PM and Khurda-Begunia-Jatni-Bhubaneswar-Balianta-Balipatna between 10.30 and 11.30 PM today.
+The weatherman also predicted that thunderstorm with lightning, rain and gusty wind 50 kmph will occur in Sorada-Dharakote-Aska-Sergarh-Kabisuryanagah-Purusotampur-Hinjlicut-Sankhemundi-Digapahandi-Kukudahandi-ChikitiRangeilunda-Patrapur of Ganjam district by 5 pm today.

-Besides, thunderstorm with lightning, rain and gusty wind up to 50 kmph will occur in the areas Bhanjanagar-Jognathprasad-Belaguntha-Buguda-Aska-Polasara of Ganjam district between 10.0 PM and 11.0 PM today.
+Besides, thunderstorm with lightning, rain and gusty wind 40 kmph will occur in Kirimira-Jharsuguda-Laikera-Kolabera of Jharsuguda district and Sundergarh-Tangarpali-Hemgiri of Sundergarh district by 5 pm today.

 People in these districts are cautioned to stay indoors and take shelter in buildings and other safe locations as a precautionary measure.